Home

 TIN DREDGES

 Although this has nothing to do with caves, I find tin mining to be an interesting subject.
-Sadly there are only about three tin dredges left in the country, 2 in Selangor (which can be seen when flying in/out from KLIA) and 1 in Perak.
-The latter is at Chenderong, near Tanjung Tualang.
+Sadly there are probably only two old tin dredges left in the country, 1 in Selangor (which can be seen when flying in/out from KLIA) and 1 in Perak.
+There were 2 in Selangor until about 2007 when one was sold and sent overseas.
+The one in Perak, TT5, is at Chenderong, near Tanjung Tualang.
 In 2005 there were plans to save the dredge and turn it into a tourist museum.
 Work began but the project was never completed.
 Then in Apr 2007 similar plans were revived.
-The dredge finally opened to the public in Feb 2008, and packages include guided tours – inside the dredge, a trip to a tin mining museum and later there will be movies on how the 4,500 tonne giant works.
+The dredge finally opened to the public in Feb 2008, and packages include guided tours – inside the dredge, a trip to a tin mining museum and in the future there will be movies on how the 4,500 tonne giant works.
+However in Nov 2009 it was announced that funds were needed to save the dredge from sinking, it has started tilting and the pontoons need repairing.
+Tours are now resticted to the lower deck.
+I hope there will be enough interest to save this piece of Malaysia's industrial heritage.

 left click for larger picture